umee-network/umee/docs/architecture/ADR-005-liquidation.md

 The `LiquidationIncentive` parameter can be any value, varying from token to token, without affecting the close factor.

+## Querying for Eligible Liquidation Targets

+The offchain liquidation tool employed by liquidators will need several queries to be supported in order to periodically scan for and act on liquidation opportunities:

+- GetLiquidationTargets: Return a list of all borrower addresses that are over their borrow limits
+- GetTotalBorrows(borrower): Returns an `sdk.Coins` containing all assets borrowed by a single borrower
+- GetTotalCollateral(borrower): Returns an `sdk.Coins` containing all uTokens in borrower's balance that are enabled as collateral

+In addition to the above, the liquidation tool should be able to read any global or per-token parameters in order to finish calculating borrow limits and potential liquidation rewards.

 ## Consequences

 ### Positive